nickthunder007/GBeamSim/README.md

-# FSOBeamSim
+# GBeamSim

-**FSOBeamSim** is an interactive MATLAB App Designer project for visualizing how a Gaussian laser beam propagates through free space.
+**GBeamSim** is an interactive MATLAB App Designer project for visualizing how a Gaussian laser beam propagates through free space.
 It serves as an intuitive and educational platform that gradually guides users from fundamental optical beam physics to the basics of free-space optical (FSO) communication.

 ---

 ## ✨ Features

 ### **Interactive Gaussian Beam Simulation**
-FSOBeamSim allows users to adjust key beam parameters including beam waist, wavelength, and propagation distance using a slider-driven interface.
+GBeamSim allows users to adjust key beam parameters including beam waist, wavelength, and propagation distance using a slider-driven interface.
 The app provides **real-time visualization** of beam propagation with two primary visual outputs: an **x–y cross-section** at a chosen propagation distance and a **y–z propagation slice** extending to roughly 1.3× the Rayleigh range.
 These visualizations highlight fundamental Gaussian beam concepts such as Rayleigh range, beam divergence, and intensity decay, providing an intuitive understanding of how a Gaussian beam spreads as it travels.

 ---